saor48/tracker/README.md

 ## UX
 Home page gives a brief explanation of the App and advises users to use the nav links.
-Nav links for signed in users allow direct access to all of the App features
+Nav links for signed in users allow direct access to all of the App features Prominent buttons allow users to take actions such as vote, edit, delete.

 ## Features